MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network-request-blocking/network-request-blocking-tool.md

 1. In the table of network requests in the bottom pane, find the network request that you want to block.

-1. Right-click the network request, and then click **Block request URL** to block this specific resource, or **Block request domain** to block all resources from the same domain.
+1. Right-click the network request, and then click **Block request URL** to block this specific resource, or **Block request domain** to block all resources from the same domain:

    ![Blocking from the network tool](./media/block-request-from-network-tool.png)